wrmilling/container-images/README.md

 _There's so many images out there, why do I want to use these?_

 - Semantic versioning is awesome
+- Kubernetes is awesome
 - s6-overlay is not awesome
-- ARM architectures are gaining popularity
 - Multiple architecture support (amd64, arm64)
-- Simplicity over complexity (e.g. only ubuntu:focal)
+- Simplicity over complexity (e.g. only `ubuntu:focal`)

 ## Deployment Information